River Tam

-River Tam is a fictional character of the Firefly franchise.
+River Tam is a fictional character from the Firefly franchise.

-River is portrayed by actress Summer Glau in the 2002 TV series Firefly and the 2005 film Serenity.
-The nature of the character and her role in the franchise has garnered praise.

-In 2005, Summer Glau won the SFX magazine award for Best Actress for her role as River in Serenity.
+River is portrayed by Summer Glau in the 2002 TV series Firefly and the 2005 film Serenity.
+In 2005, Glau won the SFX magazine award for Best Actress for her role in Serenity.
 Glau later won a Saturn Award for Best Supporting Actress, again for her role as River in Serenity in May 2006.
 Glau was also runner up for Best Actress/Movie in the SyFy Genre Awards for 2006.

 Production details

-Joss Whedon selected Summer Glau for the role after having previously worked with her on another of his shows, Angel.
+Joss Whedon selected Glau for the role after having previously worked with her on another of his shows, Angel.
 River Tam was Glau's first major role.
 Glau's inexperience assisted her in playing the character: she likened River's emotional withdrawal to her own initial apprehension on the set.

 In many of the hand-to-hand combat scenes featuring the character, particularly those in Serenity, Glau's own experience in ballet dancing was incorporated into her fight choreography.